LetsNurtureGit/FrinckPodsiOS/README.md

 ## Overview
 FrinckPod SDK is a wrapper library to detect beacons nearby you and present detailed information about beacons properties.
 It detects beacons near you and provide information like UUID, Major, Minor, Store/Mall Image/Video, Title and Description of store/mall as well as redirection url.
-You can analyse detected uses on the Admin Panel.
+You can get every analysed data on the Admin Panel.

 ## Installing the iOS SDK
 To use the FrinkPod SDK in your project, the minimum deployment target must be iOS 8.0